mikehouse/iOS-Tricks/Tips and Tricks/02. iOS 11 SDK new API to make rounded corners/README.md

 It's easy to:

 - set corner radius value
-- set what corners you to be rounded
+- set what corners you want to be rounded

 ```swift
 roundedView.layer.cornerRadius = 12